Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 ## About Main Toolbar Elements

 - Many Unity built-in visual elements, like `Button` or `DropdownField`, are rendered with a white broken texture when added to the toolbar.
 This package automatically applies some basic styles that kind of fix this issue.
 If you are looking to style your visual elements, you should read [Styling Your Main Toolbar Elements](#styling-your-main-toolbar-elements) section.
+- You can inherit from any Unity's built-in visual element, but `IntegerField`, `FloatField` and `TextField` need special considerations.
+Please read [this section](#integerfield-floatfield-and-textfield-are-exceptions) if you want to use them.

 ## About Groups: